-- 1. Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order.
-(See Note 2) - 2.
-Children previously in state care outside of England.
-This refers to children who were previously in state care outside of England, and have ceased to be in state care as a result of being adopted. (see Note 3) - 3.
+- 1. Looked-after children, children who were previously looked after and children adopted from state care overseas.
+(See Notes 2 and 3) - 2.
 Children who have exceptional medical or social needs that make it essential that their child attends Embleton Vincent Edwards Primary School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
-(See Note 4) - 4.
-Children with a sibling (see Note 5) at the school at the time they would be admitted to the school. - 5.
-Children who live within the school's catchment area, as defined by the Local Authority. - 6.
+(See Note 4) - 3.
+Children with a sibling (see Note 5) at the school at the time they would be admitted to the school. - 4.
+Children who live within the school's catchment area, as defined by the Local Authority. - 5.
 Other children.